Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Related Work

-To tackle problems where data is scarce, meta-learning \cite{schmidhuber1987evolutionary,santoro2016meta,finn2017model} aims to train a model from data over different tasks that is capable of rapid adaptation given limited data from a given task.
+To tackle problems where data is scarce, meta-learning \cite{schmidhuber1987evolutionary,santoro2016meta,amit2018meta,finn2017model,RichardsAzizanEtAl2021} aims to train a model from data over different tasks, making it capable of rapid adaptation given limited data from a given new task.
 In the context of dynamics learning, a task corresponds to a dynamical system and meta-learning consists of training a model capable of efficiently fitting the true system's dynamics with limited data.
-Prior work has successfully applied meta-learning to learning-based control \cite{finn2017model,NagabandiICLR2019,Belkhale2021}: performing gradient descent on meta-learned neural networks at run-time enables fast adaptation with limited data.
+Prior work has successfully applied meta-learning to learning-based control \cite{finn2017model,NagabandiICLR2019,Belkhale2021}: performing gradient descent on meta-learned neural networks at run time enables fast adaptation with limited data.
 However, the non-convexity of the online adaptation objective makes it difficult to provide adaptation guarantees for such gradient descent approaches.
+Instead of performing gradient descent online, meta-learning has also been combined with adaptive controllers \cite{RichardsAzizanEtAl2021} yielding efficient closed-loop tracking performance.
+Further analysis is still necessary to provide formal performance guarantees for this approach in safety-critical applications.

-Instead, our approach obtains the best of both worlds by combining meta-trained neural network features with online last layer adaptation \cite{HarrisonSharmaEtAl2018}: offline, data from related environments is used to train a neural network to produce features tailored to the structure of the system; online, only adapting the last layer yields a sample-efficient adaptation process with strong guarantees on statistical performance.
+To obtain performance guarantees, model adaptivity, and data efficiency, our approach combines meta-trained neural network features with online last layer adaptation \cite{HarrisonSharmaEtAl2018}: offline, data from related environments is used to train a neural network to produce features tailored to the structure of the system; online, only adapting the last layer yields a sample-efficient adaptation process with strong guarantees on statistical performance.
 By taking a Bayesian perspective on meta-learning, our model also yields a calibrated prior uncertainty representation that enables quantifying the initial uncertainty of the system.
 Importantly, building on this initial uncertainty quantification, the linear structure of the last layer adaptation process enables constructing confidence sets for the parameters of the model that hold throughout the online learning process.